On the Log Abundance for Compact {K{\"a}hler} threefolds II: Miayoka's inequality on complex orbifolds

 \item For an orbifold vector bundle $\mcE_{\orb}$, a Hermitian metric $h_{\orb}$ on $\mcE_{\orb}$ is a collection $\{h_i\}$ of $G_i$-invariant Hermitian metrics on $\mcE_i$ which are compatible on the overlap.

 \item For a Hermitian orbifold vector bundle $(\mcE_{\orb}, h_{\orb})$, we can define the orbifold Chern classes $\hat{c}_i (\mcE_{\orb})$ using the curvature tensors $c_i(h_{\orb})$, which are automatically orbifold differential forms.
 They are uniquely determined in the orbifold de Rham cohomology groups of $X_{\orb}$, hence by \eqref{eqn:de-rham-thm} in the singular cohomology groups of $X$.
+We note that this does not depend on the choice of metrics.

 \item The complex orbifold $X_{\orb}$ is called \textit{ K\"ahler} if there is a closed positive orbifold $(1,1)$-form $\omega$.
 A cohomology class $\alpha \in H^2(X, \mathbb{R})$ is called an orbifold K\"ahler class on $X_{\orb}$ if there is an orbifold K\"ahler form $\omega$ whose cohomology class is $\alpha$. \end{enumerate} \end{definition}